-- a food for retail sale.
-In the case where a food for retail sale is not required by the Code to bear a label and is not in a package, subsections 1.2.1-9(2) and (3) require labelling information in section 1.5.2-4 to accompany the food or be displayed in connection with the display of the food; or - a food sold to a caterer.
-In the case where a food sold to a caterer is not required by the Code to bear a label, section 1.2.1-13 and paragraph 1.2.1-15(f) require information in section 1.5.2-4 to be provided to the caterer with the food.
+• a food for retail sale.
+In the case where a food for retail sale is not required by the Code to bear a label and is not in a package, subsections 1.2.1-9(2) and (3) require labelling information in section 1.5.2-4 to accompany the food or be displayed in connection with the display of the food; or a) contains novel DNA or novel protein; or b) is listed in Section S26-3 as subject to the condition that its labelling must comply with this section' (that being section 1.5.2-4).